 Figure 1.
-Main panel shows seafloor disturbance (% of continental shelf area) throughout the world’s Large Marine Ecosystems (LMEs).
-Hashed lines show LMEs with estimated fishing effort due to low AIS coverage.
-Inset figure shows histogram of habitat efficiency (Mg edible protein/sq. km of disturbance) on log10 scale of world’s LMEs.
-The dashed lines show global mean for trawl fishing, as well as beef production (generally less efficient) and pork and poultry production (more efficient), as indicated by corresponding icons.
+Seafloor disturbance (% of continental shelf area) throughout the world’s Large Marine Ecosystems (LMEs).
+Hashed areas show LMEs with low AIS coverage for which fishing effort was estimated using an upward adjustment procedure.
+The inset figure shows habitat-use efficiency (Mg edible protein produced per km2 of disturbed habitat) on log10 scale associated with bottom-tendered fisheries for the world’s LMEs.
+Dashed vertical lines show the global mean habitat use efficiency for fishing across LMEs, as well as mean reported values for beef production (generally less efficient) and pork and poultry production (more efficient).

 Figure 2.
-Tradeoffs between increased trawl harvest and seafloor disturbance among the world’s Large Marine Ecosystems (LMEs).
-Blue bars show percent increase in yearly trawl harvest at maximum sustainable yield over current harvest level.
-Red bars show estimated percent increase in seafloor disturbance over current levels.
-Tan bars show percent reduction in seafloor disturbance for those LMEs currently fishing above MSY in which case reducing fishing effort would lead to increased harvest.
+Tradeoffs between increased bottom-tendered fishery harvest and seafloor disturbance among the world’s Large Marine Ecosystems (LMEs).
+Increases in LMEs seafloor disturbance depend on both the amount of effort needed to achieve maximum sustainable yields (MSY) and the spatial distribution of effort, where more concentrated fishing effort can lead to incrementally lower increases in areas impacted relative to regions with more diffusely spread effort.
+Blue bars show the percent increase in yearly harvest at MSY fishing over current harvest level.
+Red bars show the estimated percent increase in seafloor disturbance over current levels.
+Tan bars indicate a percent reduction in seafloor disturbance for four LMEs currently fishing above MSY in which case reducing fishing effort would lead to both increased harvest and reduced habitat impacts.

 Figure 3.
-Gear modifications and their effect on seafloor disturbance.
+Gear modifications and their effect on global seafloor disturbance.
 Panels A, B, and C show examples of recently developed gear modifications that reduce seafloor contact.
 Panel A is a drawing of a groundfish trawl equipped with conventional sweeps compared to one outfitted with bobbins.
 Panel B shows a conventional trawl door compared to a modified (“batwing”) trawl door.
 Panel C shows a pulse trawl which uses electrical pulses instead of direct contact with the seafloor to stimulate fish.
-Panel D shows estimated change in global seafloor disturbance (% change over business-as-usual [BAU]) under a range of contact reduction scenarios.
-The solid green line shows the business-as-usual scenario in which global trawl harvest remains stable relative to 2013-2018 harvest rates.
-The solid orange line shows the relationship if global trawl harvest were increased to achieve maximum sustainable yield.
-Vertical bars give two standard errors reflecting year-to-year variability in fishing effort.
+Panel D shows estimated change in global seafloor disturbance (% change over current) business-as-usual (BAU)) under a range of contact reduction scenarios; zero contact reduction indicates seafloor disturbance under current fishing practices.
+The green line shows the seafloor disturbance scenarios under current fishing levels in which global trawl harvest remains stable relative to 2013-2018 harvest rates, whereas the orange line indicates disturbance scenarios under global bottom-tendered fishing associated with maximum sustainable yields.
+Vertical bars give two standard errors reflecting year-to-year variability in simulated fishing effort.

 Extended Figure 1.
-Kobe plot showing the exploitation rate and stock biomass relative to MSY of trawl caught stocks estimated using the RH-cMSY catch only stock assessment model.
+Kobe plot showing the Status of global bottom-tendered gear fisheries showing exploitation rate and stock biomass relative to MSY of stocks estimated using the RH-cMSY catch-only assessment model.
 The vertical axis is the ratio of current exploitation rate to that at MSY (U/UMSY).
 The horizontal axis is the ratio of current stock biomass to that at MSY (B/BMSY).

 Extended Figure 2.
 Effect of fishing effort aggregation on effectiveness of contact reduction.
 The vertical axis is the estimated reduction in seafloor disturbance for LMEs for 20% (red points) and 40% (black points) contact reduction scenarios.
 The horizontal axis is an aggregation coefficient (b, see Supplemental Methods for a description of this parameter), where higher values of b represent less spatially aggregated fishing effort.
-The positive correlation of level of effort aggregation and reduction in seafloor disturbance suggest that contact reduction may be more effective when fishing effort is less aggregated and more evenly distributed throughout an LME.
+The positive correlation of level of effort aggregation and reduction in seafloor disturbance suggest that contact reduction may be more effective when fishing effort is less aggregated and more diffusely distributed throughout an LME.

 Extended Table 1.
-Results by large marine ecosystem (LME).
+Seafloor disturbance, harvests, and estimated maximum sustainable yields for bottom-tendered fisheries by large marine ecosystem (LME).